Free & Reduced Program

 - Temporary Assistance for Needy Families (TANF)

-Families must complete the Free and Reduced-price Meal Application and include the Eligibility Determination Group (EDG) number in the application to be approved for Free Meals.
+Families must complete the Free and Reduced Program application and include their Eligibility Determination Group (EDG) number in the application to be approved.

 Foster, Homeless, Runaway or Migrant Students

 Yes.
-An application is only good for that school year and for the first few days of this school year.
+An application is only good for that school year and for the first 30 days of the next school year.
 Send in a new application unless the school has told you that your child is eligible for the new school year.

 Yes.
 Apply at any time during the school year.
-A child with a parent or guardian who becomes unemployed may become eligble for free and reduced-price meals if the household income drops below the income limit.
+A child with a parent or guardian who becomes unemployed may become eligible for the free and reduced program if the household income drops below the income limit determined by the federal government.

 List the amount normally received.
 If a household member lost a job or had hours/wages reduced, use current income.